 For starters, you should be submitting your work to literary magazines.
 These don’t have to be magazines that specialize in translation; most literary mags are happy to consider translated work, especially if you let them know in your cover letter that you’ve already looked into the rights situation.
 As with any other work you’d submit to a magazine, you should take care to match your submission to the magazine’s aesthetic preferences and literary tastes, which you can determine by reading the magazine.
 You shouldn’t be in the business of trying to get published in magazines you don’t actually read.
 So your first order of business is to head over to your local bookstore or library and check out the rack of literary magazines; get to know which ones specialize in what sort of work (plot-driven realistic stories? formally experimental work? the fantastic?), and then you’ll be well prepared to place your work sensibly; mention in your cover letter what made you think the particular work you’re submitting would be a good match for the journal in question.
 Well, you might say, that’s a lot of work!
 Indeed, it is.
-Getting work published in magazines will help you confirm both to yourself and to other potential publishers (of books, say) that you are capable of producing professional-level, publishable work.
+Getting your translations published in magazines will help you confirm both to yourself and to other potential publishers (of books, say) that you are capable of producing professional-level, publishable work.
 As the list of your publications grows, so will your desirability to publishers.
 Note that there are also a number of journals (online and paper) actively seeking translated work; this list comes to you courtesy of the PEN Translation Committee.
 Oh, and speaking of literary magazines, you should also make a point of reading journals published in the countries where the language you translate from is spoken; it’s a great way to discover newer authors who haven’t been translated yet.